-1- Cognitive Psychology Department, Institute of Cognitive Science Studies, Pardis, Iran.
+1- Department of Cognitive Psychology, Institute of Cognitive Science Studies, Pardis, Iran.

-2- Cognitive Modeling Department, Shahid Beheshti University, Tehran, Iran.
+2- Department of Cognitive Modeling, Institute for Cognitive and Brain Sciences, Shahid Beheshti University, Tehran, Iran.

-4- Plastic surgery Department, Hazrat Fatemeh Hospital, Iran University of medical sciences, Tehran, Iran.
+5- Department of Plastic Surgery, Hazrat Fatemeh Hospital, Iran University of Medical Sciences, Tehran, Iran.

 Abstract:

-Objective: Phantom limb pain (PLP) as neuropathic pain affects the life of amputees.
+Introduction: Phantom limb pain (PLP) as neuropathic pain affects the life of amputees.
 It is believed an efficient PLP treatment should consider the underlying neurological mechanisms.
-Hereby, we investigated brain activity in PLP’s and relations to the psychological and cognitive dimension of chronic pain.
+Hereby, we investigated brain activity in PLP and its relationships to the psychological and cognitive dimensions of chronic pain.
 We investigate differences in resting brain activities between amputees with and without pain.
-We hypothesis significant differences in activities of the motor cortex and parietal cortex that are related to pain perception.
-Also, we hypothesis two groups have significant differences in cognitive and psychological components.
+We hypothesize significant differences in the motor cortex and parietal cortex activity that are related to pain perception.
+Also, we hypothesize two groups have significant differences in cognitive and psychological components.

-Result: Results showed a significant decrease in the pain group for the Beta and Gamma waves, Also, for the Theta and Delta waves in the posterior temporal on both sides, during the eye-open condition.
-The eyes-closed condition showed Delta waves decrease on the right side of the cortex.
-Also, data showed significant differences in correlation of pain features with brain wavws between two groups.
+Results: The results showed a significant decrease in the pain group for the beta and gamma waves, as well as, for the theta and delta waves in the posterior temporal on both sides, during the eye-open condition.
+The eyes-closed condition showed that the delta waves were decreased on the right side of the cortex.
+Also, data showed a significant difference in the correlation of pain features with brain waves between the two groups.

 Conclusion: Significant differences were mostly observed in regions related to pain perception rather than the motor cortex.
-These could be because of the learned strategies to deal with pain and the degree of pain.
+This can be due to the learned strategies to deal with pain and the degree of pain.
 Results showed maladaptive cognitive processes had a relationship with brain wave activities.
-Through results, it seems rather than neuroplasticity through amputation, cognitive factors have a role in the experience of PLP.
+According to the result of brain wave activities, it seems that cognitive factors have a role in the experience of PLP rather than neuroplasticity through amputation.

 Type of Study: